Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - The SuperFX has a sort of multi-stage pipeline design, where it can decode the next opcode while the current one is being processed.
 So, the opcode immediately after something that changes the program counter is executed before the branch takes place.
 How you deal with this is up to you.
 - For games that have a huge amount of pointers to data you have yet to identify, it'd be wise to paste the labels for those pointers in a separate file and organize them based on the routine/RAM address the label is for.
 That way, you can keep track of potentially different data types when you go to identify them.
 - The SuperFX has "ALT" opcodes that change the behavior of various instructions.
 SuperFX code can and will jump in the middle of these ALT instructions, so you'll need to account for that.
+- If a game has a file that crosses a bank border, but one of the banks with the file contains stuff that shouldn't cross bank borders, you can use this incbin math to handle it without having to physically split the file:

+Label1:
+	incbin "FileName.bin":0-($XXXXXX-((Label1-$010000)&$00FFFF))
+.End:

+Label2:
+	incbin "FileName.bin":(Label1_End-Label1)-($XXXXXX-((Label2-$010000)&$00FFFF))
+.End:

+Label3:
+	incbin "FileName.bin":(Label2_End-Label1)-

+$XXXXXX should be a multiple of $010000, based on how many banks the file spans across in a given block.
+Also, you can omit the second incbin command if a file only spans 2 banks.

  If the opcodes found after a JSR/JSL/CALL make no sense and the code before those opcodes was valid, it's possible that the bytes after it are parameters for that routine.
 If the routine does the following, then those bytes are parameters:
 	- Uses stack relative addressing to reference the return address.
 	- Puts the stack pointer into A/X/Direct page